emanuelelaface/USBtoC64/README.md

 ---

+WARNING: Some controllers may use the USB port to charge a battery (especially if they are also Bluetooth), and this could draw more than 100 mA from the C64, potentially shutting down the Commodore (and possibly damaging it).
+If you use a controller with a battery, you should remove the battery before connecting it or disable the charging functionality if possible.

+---

 WARNING: DON'T CONNECT THE COMMODORE 64 AND THE USB PORT TO A SOURCE OF POWER AT THE SAME TIME.
 THE POWER WILL ARRIVE DIRECTLY TO THE SID OF THE COMMODORE AND MAY DESTROY IT.